Enjoy homemade sushi tonight with this delicious Mango Basil “Beefshi” sushi roll recipe.Jump to Recipe

 - 1 cup short grain brown rice (or sushi rice)

-- 2 tbsp rice or rice wine vinegar
+- 2 tablespoon rice or rice wine vinegar

 - 2 sheets nori